Pathoschild/FluentNexus/README.md

 **FluentNexus** is a modern async HTTP client for the Nexus Mods API.
-It provides simplified methods for querying and submitting requests to Nexus Mods, hiding away the gritty details like deserialisation, content negotiation, and URL encoding.
+It gives you simple strongly-typed methods to access all of the Nexus API endpoints, handling the gritty details like deserialisation, content negotiation, URL encoding, and error-handling.

 Designed with discoverability and extensibility as core principles, just autocomplete to see which methods are available at each step.